A Short History of the Word ‘Serendipity’

 Mind you, if we’re being pedantic, ‘Horace’ Walpole wasn’t actually his name – he was born Horatio, which is even more fitting (almost serendipitously so) in light of the fact that he was the first cousin of the grandmother of Lord Horatio Nelson.

-If you enjoyed this little word-history, we’ve also delved into the history of the phrase ‘swings and roundabouts’ (in a poem) and ‘the pen is mightier than the sword‘.
+If you enjoyed this little word-history, you may enjoy our pick of the best books about words and language.
+We’ve also delved into the history of the phrase ‘the pen is mightier than the sword‘.
 More word origins are uncovered in our post on the history of the word muggle and our short history of the word ‘robot’.